Covera Covera

 Common Mistakes Tempe Drivers Over 50 Make

-Being rated on ASU-area risk factors when you live in south Tempe — address accuracy is worth real money here
+Being rated on ASU-area risk factors when you live in south Tempe

-Ignoring zip code-level rate differences in Tempe — they're significant
+Ignoring zip code-level rate differences within Tempe

 How to Lower Your Car Insurance Cost in Tempe

 Compare every renewal.
-Arizona's market is competitive — switching carriers often saves more than any discount.
+Arizona's market is competitive — switching carriers often saves more than any individual discount.

 Report accurate mileage.
 Arizona's heat drives many seniors to reduce summer driving.
 Make sure your insurer knows your actual miles.